philwil/PiThings/README.md

 This project the result of many years trying to find a novel way to let things talk to each other.

-You set up server which can talk to internet things When you connect to the server you can get the value of things that the server knows about.
+You set up a server which can talk to other servers on internet connected things When you connect to the server you can get the value of things that the server knows about.
-At the start the server knows nothing.
+At the start the server its list of things is blank All can be restored from a database or one or more files .
 When you connect you "ADD" things to the server.
 You can use telnet to connect to the default port (5432) and then issue the following command

+THe main function will also connect to the server allowing command line operation.

+Some typical commands include :-

 ADD system/status/cpu/temp
 => OK ADDED system/status/cpu/temp